Contact clerking team

 Jenni’s regulatory and disciplinary work covers a wide range of areas, including financial services, but with a particular emphasis on the regulation of healthcare professionals by the GMC, HCPC and others, the regulation of fertility services by the Human Fertilisation and Embryology Authority, the regulation of hospitals and care homes and the regulation of teachers.
 She acts for regulators and for individual professionals facing fitness to practise or disciplinary allegations.

-Judgment - Sanusi v General Medical Council [2019] EWCA Civ 1172 - Appeal under s40 of the Medical Act regarding the requirements of fairness where the doctor was not present before the tribunal.
+- Sanusi v General Medical Council [2019] EWCA Civ 1172 - appeal regarding the requirements of fairness where a doctor was not present before the tribunal

 Local Government